apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 Aspect-independent conversion
 -----------------------------

-The aspect-independent conversion data has the same form, except there is no ``aspect`` name.
-The conversion is identified by the combination of two M-layer identifiers: the initial (source) scale and the final (destination) scale.
+An aspect-independent conversion is identified by the M-layer identifiers for the initial (source) scale and the final (destination) scale.

+In this example, the transformation is the conversion function :math:`y = x + 273.15`, where :math:`x` is data on the Celsius scale and :math:`y` is the data converted to kelvin.

 .. code:: json